aws/amazon-chime-sdk-ios/README.md

 * Download the `AmazonChimeSDK` and `AmazonChimeSDKMedia` binaries from the latest [release](https://github.com/aws/amazon-chime-sdk-ios/releases/latest).
   * If you like to use background blur and background replacement, also download the `AmazonChimeSDKMachineLearning` binary.
 Otherwise, you can ignore all references to `AmazonChimeSDKMachineLearning` in the instructions below.

+**NOTE: We do not support mixing and matching binaries from different releases.**

 * Unzip and copy the `.framework`s or `.xcframework`s to `root`, which depends on which framework your project uses.
 For Xcode12.3 and later, please use `.xcframework` if you have compile issue. `.xcframework` is available after Amazon Chime SDK iOS v0.15.0

 #### 2. Update Project File